dusklight00/webscapy/README.md

 Following are the ways to interact with DOM Element

-1. Load for the element to load
+1. Wait for the element to load

 ```python
 ELEMENT_XPATH = "..."